 The Art Deco influence was also prominent in men’s sleepwear.
 Many styles came in art deco prints, jacquard textured prints, and decorated with piping, passementerie trim, and mother of pearl buttons.

 Men’s 1920s Robes

 The typical house robe was made of thick blanket cloth or wool blends in winter and lighter flannels in summer.
-They came very long in plaids, stripes and geometric prints with a shawl or notched collar and tasseled silk cord ties.
+They came very long in plaids, stripes, and geometric prints with a shawl or notched collar and tasseled silk cord ties.
 These were worn after work, when a man took off his suit and stuff shirt and put on his elegant house robe.

-Since men’s night clothes and robes were now more handsome, colorful, and fashionable it wasn’t enough just to wear them in your bedroom but out in the rest of the house and even in mixed company.
-Also, with the publicness of lounge clothing came etiquette on how to to wear sleepwear:
+Since men’s night clothes and robes were now more handsome, colorful, and fashionable, it wasn’t enough just to wear them in your bedroom, but out in the rest of the house.
+There was etiquette on how to wear sleepwear:

 “One should walk quickly legs outstretched and close together, with chest and shoulders understated to make the neck appear longer.”

 Men’s house slippers were the other item men changed into when lounging at home.
 They were made of wool felt, brown or black leather, reptile textured patent leather or a blanket cloth.
 Many were lined in the same warm cloth that robes were made from.
 Colors tended to be dark blue, grey, black or brown until the Art Deco influence increased colors in the 1930s.

 There were a few common style of men’s house slippers:

 - Romeo- Elastic side panel on a half boot